michael-school/FlatironGrille/README.md

 The purpose of the online ordering page included in this website was to practice and showcase our skills.
 In practice, the online ordering page used by Flatiron will be created through an add-on to their Point of Sale system, <a href="https://pos.toasttab.com/products/online-ordering">Toast</a>.
 Flatiron has already purchased this feature and simply needs help to set it up.

 ### Contact Page
-The mailto functionality of the contact form would not be implemented in the final product.
+The mail-to functionality of the contact form would not be implemented in the final product.
 Instead, it would use php to send an email to a manager at Flatiron containing the data from the form.
 The user would not be required to manually send the email.